 Contact the Party in Charge of the Cemetery

 If you are visiting an active cemetery – one that still has burials occurring – try contacting or visiting the office of whoever is in charge of the cemetery.
-There may be one on site or a nearby church could be running the cemetery.
+There may be one onsite or a nearby church could be running the cemetery.
 If you find a manager/superintendent, they might be able to quickly check records and give you the information that you are looking for or help you locate a gravestone.
-This may not always be the case as with older cemeteries and gravestones, records are often lost or destroyed, but it never hurts to ask – you might be surprised what you’ll find.
+This may not always be the case as with older cemeteries and gravestones, records are often lost or destroyed, but it never hurts to ask.
+You might be surprised by what you’ll find.
 It is also a good idea to contact them, as they will let you know what their rules are for photographing or rubbing the gravestone.

-If the cemetery is no longer active, then you will need to find out who is in charge of the cemetery now – this could be a church, city, county or state.
-This means you might need to talk to a priest, county clerk or even the local police to get the information you need.
+If the cemetery is no longer active, then you will need to find out who is currently in charge of the cemetery.
 Start by doing a quick Google search of the name of the cemetery to find out who is in charge and then you might need to make a few phone calls to see the state of the cemetery, if they have any records, and what their rules are.